petrknap/trunk/_posts/2016-11-27-cast-je-favoriete-entertainment-naar-je-tv-chromecast.md

 ![Instellen](/notes/data/2016-11-27/google-chromecast-2/instellen.jpg)

 It comes from the Netherlands distribution, I love our European Union's single market.
-The good news is that the real setup is realized trough another device in correct language and during setup is *Google Chromecast* switched into the same language.
+The good news is that the real setup is realized trough another device in correct language and **during setup was *Google Chromecast* switched into the same language**.

 ### Cast je favoriete entertainment naar je tv